-For patients with stage IIIA disease and positive mediastinal nodes (T1-3, N2) with no apparent disease progression after initial treatment, recommended treatment includes surgery with (or without) RT (if not given preoperatively) and/or with (or without) chemotherapy (category 2B for chemotherapy) (see the NCCN Guidelines for Non-Small Cell Lung Cancer).
-Alternatively, if the disease progresses, patients may be treated with either 1) local therapy using RT (if not given previously) with (or without) chemotherapy; or 2) systemic treatment.
+For patients with stage IIIA disease and positive mediastinal nodes (T1- 3, N2) with no apparent disease progression after initial treatment, recommended treatment includes surgery with (or without) RT (if not given preoperatively) and/or with (or without) chemotherapy (category 2B for chemotherapy) (see the NCCN Guidelines for NSCLC).
+Alternatively, if the disease progresses, patients may be treated with either 1) local therapy using RT (if not given previously) with (or without) chemotherapy; or 2) systemic therapy.
 In patients with separate pulmonary nodules in the same lobe (T3, N0-1) or ipsilateral non-primary lobe (T4, N0-1), surgery is recommended.
 In patients with N2 disease, if the margins are negative, sequential chemotherapy (category 1) with radiation is recommended.
-If the resection margins are positive in patients with N2 disease, concurrent chemoradiation is recommended for an R2 resection, whereas either concurrent or sequential chemoradiation is recommended for an R1 resection.
+If the resection margins are NCCN Network® positive in patients with N2 disease, concurrent chemoradiation is recommended for an R2 resection, whereas either concurrent or sequential chemoradiation is recommended for an R1 resection.
 Concurrent chemoradiation is often used for positive margins, but sequential is reasonable in frailer patients.

 Because patients with stage III disease have both local and distant failures, theoretically, the use of chemotherapy may eradicate micrometastatic disease obviously present but undetectable at diagnosis.
-The timing of this chemotherapy varies (see the NCCN Guidelines for Non-Small Cell Lung Cancer).
+The timing of this chemotherapy varies (see the NCCN Guidelines for NSCLC).
 Such chemotherapy may be given alone, sequentially, or concurrently with RT.
 In addition, chemotherapy could be given preoperatively or postoperatively in appropriate patients.

-On the basis of clinical studies on neoadjuvant and adjuvant chemotherapy for NSCLC, 458-460 the NCCN Panel has included cisplatin combined with docetaxel, etoposide, gemcitabine, or vinorelbine for adjuvant chemotherapy for all histologies in the NCCN Guidelines; other options include cisplatin combined with pemetrexed for non-squamous NSCLC (see Chemotherapy Regimens for Neoadjuvant and Adjuvant Therapy in the NCCN Guidelines for Non-Small Cell Lung Cancer). ^{495,511,514} For the 2016 update (Version 1), the NCCN Panel deleted vinblastine since this agent is rarely used.
-For patients with comorbidities or those who cannot tolerate cisplatin, carboplatin combined with paclitaxel is an option. ^{495,676} A phase 3 randomized trial in elderly patients (70-89 years) with advanced NSCLC reported that combined therapy with weekly paclitaxel and monthly carboplatin improved survival when compared with single-agent therapy using either gemcitabine or vinorelbine (10.3 vs. 6.2 months).
-677 A number of phase 2 studies have evaluated neoadjuvant chemotherapy for stage III NSCLC, with (or without) RT, followed by surgery.
-678-680
+On the basis of clinical studies on neoadjuvant and adjuvant chemotherapy for NSCLC,499-501 the NCCN Panel recommends cisplatin combined with docetaxel, etoposide, gemcitabine, or vinorelbine for adjuvant chemotherapy for all histologies in the NCCN Guidelines; other options include cisplatin combined with pemetrexed for non-squamous NSCLC (see Chemotherapy Regimens for Neoadjuvant and Adjuvant Therapy in the NCCN Guidelines for NSCLC).536,553,556 For patients with comorbidities or those who cannot tolerate cisplatin, carboplatin combined with paclitaxel is an option.
+A number of phase 2 studies have evaluated neoadjuvant chemotherapy for stage III NSCLC, with (or without) RT, followed by surgery.747-749 stage IIB/IIIA NSCLC (excluding superior sulcus tumors).

-Three phase 3 trials have assessed neoadjuvant chemotherapy followed by surgery compared with surgery alone in the treatment of stage III NSCLC.
-465,681-683 The S9900 trial (a SWOG study)-one of the largest randomized trials examining preoperative chemotherapy in early-stage NSCLC-assessed surgery alone compared with surgery plus preoperative paclitaxel/carboplatin in patients with stage IB/IIA and stage IIB/IIIA NSCLC (excluding superior sulcus tumors).
 PFS and overall survival were improved with preoperative chemotherapy.
-682,683 All 3 studies showed a survival advantage for patients who received neoadjuvant chemotherapy.
+All 3 studies showed a survival advantage for patients who received neoadjuvant chemotherapy.
 The 2 earlier phase 3 studies had a small number of patients, while the SWOG study was stopped early because of the positive results of the IALT study.
 However, the induction chemotherapy-surgery approach needs to be compared with induction chemotherapy-RT in large, randomized clinical trials.

+Three phase 3 trials have assessed neoadjuvant chemotherapy followed by surgery compared with surgery alone in the treatment of stage III NSCLC.506,750-752 The S9900 trial (a SWOG study)-one of the largest randomized trials examining preoperative chemotherapy in early-stage NSCLC-assessed surgery alone compared with surgery plus preoperative paclitaxel/carboplatin in patients with stage IB/IIA and